HSR-Enhanced Sparse Attention Acceleration: Conclusion

 \section{Conclusion}

-This work investigates the exploitation of the intrinsic sparsity present in both ReLU and Softmax attention mechanisms to decrease the computational complexity of full attention computation and attention generation scenarios.
-Specifically, we employ the Half-Space Reporting (HSR) data structure to accelerate the process of identifying non-zero or ``massive activated'' entries within ReLU and Softmax attentions, respectively.
-Importantly, our approach does not import any errors to ReLU attention, and it results in only a negligible approximation error for Softmax attention.
+This work investigates the exploitation of the intrinsic sparsity present in both ReLU and Softmax attention mechanisms to decrease the computational complexity of generation decoding and prompt prefilling scenarios.
+We employ the HSR data structure to accelerate the process of identifying non-zero or ``massive activated'' entries within ReLU and Softmax attentions.
+Our approach results in only a negligible approximation error for Softmax attention.

 \ifdefined\isarxiv